Sghosh1999/AWS-Machine-Learning-Tricky-Questions/ML Implementation and Operations.md

 The instances in a private subnet can access the internet by using a network address translation (NAT) gateway that resides in the public subnet.

 As the notebook instance is in a VPC, so the internet access is disabled.
 The notebook instance won't be able to train or host models unless your VPC has an interface endpoint (PrivateLink) or a NAT gateway and your security groups allow outbound connections.

+**Question 210**
+A company has sensitive data of its customers residing in a kms-encrypted S3 bucket.
+A machine learning engineer should build a classifier using Amazon SageMaker for pre-processing, training, and deployment of the model.
+The S3 bucket and SageMaker notebook are both located within the same VPC.
+The company demands that all traffic should be secured and within a private connection in the VPC.

+Which solution is the most appropriate to begin experimenting with the model on SageMaker?

+- [x] Create a VPC gateway endpoint to allow connection between S3 endpoint and SageMaker.
+Assign an IAM role to SageMaker and grant it read access permissions to the S3 bucket and KMS key policy.
+- [ ] Create a VPC gateway endpoint to allow connection between S3 endpoint and SageMaker.
+Assign an IAM role to SageMaker and grant it read access permissions to the S3 bucket.

+A VPC endpoint enables private connections between a virtual private cloud (VPC) and supported services.
+Therefore, your VPC is not exposed to the public internet.
+A gateway endpoint is a gateway that is a target for a route in your route table used for traffic destined to either Amazon S3 or DynamoDB.
+Amazon SageMaker cannot access the S3 bucket without having the appropriate role.
+Also, the S3 bucket is secured using Amazon KMS, therefore granting the role read permission into S3 is not enough.
+A KMS key policy permission should be granted to decrypt the data in S3 and begin reading it.